-PRIORITY SITE - MIAMI BEACH: PARKVIEW/KAYAK LAUNCH
+PRIORITY SITE - MIAMI BEACH: PARKVIEW / KAYAK LAUNCH

-In 2024, 90% of samples taken from Parkview/Kayak Launch failed to meet state health standards.
+In 2024, 90% of samples taken from Parkview/Kayak Launch exceeded state health standards.
 The Park View Island canal has been under a no-contact-with-water advisory since March 2020.
 Despite the high bacteria levels and no-contact advisory, people can still be found swimming and kayaking in the canal.
 Efforts are being made to pinpoint the sources of pollution at this site.

 90%

-OF PARKVIEW/KAYAK LAUNCH
+OF PARKVIEW KAYAK

-SAMPLES HAD UNSAFE
+LAUNCH SAMPLES

-BACTERIA LEVELS DETECTED
+EXCEEDED HEALTH

+STANDARDS FOR BACTERIAL

-IN 2024.
+COUNTS IN 2024